Jazz vs. Wizards odds, prediction, spread, time: 2026 NBA picks for Thursday, March 5 from proven model

 How to make Jazz vs. Wizards picks

-So who wins Wizards vs. Jazz, and which side of the spread hits well over 60% of the time.
+So who wins Wizards vs. Jazz, and which side of the spread hits nearly 60% of the time.
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.